markosankovic/markosankovic.github.io/about.md

 ![Profile image](/images/profile.jpg){: .profile-image }

-Marko Sanković &#10548; is the person behind <strong>MALI NERED</strong>.
+Marko Sanković &#10548; is the person behind <strong>mali NERED</strong>.
 He is a software engineer by &#x1f393;&nbsp; education, software craftsman by &#128156;&nbsp; heart, entrepreneur, tinkerer, open source contributor, polyglot programmer, web and mobile expert, embedded systems programmer enthusiast.

 Marko is a partner at Belgrade based company [EsseWorks](http://www.esseworks.com) along with Nikola Živković and <a href="https://bajalovic.github.io">Ivan Bajalović</a>.
 Our field of expertise is development of web and mobile applications, web services, distributed systems, databases, IT automation.